MAmouzouvi/UBC_X-plore/README.md

 - You can save the state of my application by clicking on save student status
 - You can reload the state of my application by load student status

+## Phase 4
+Loaded Makafui Amouzouvi from ./data/studentRoom.json Thu Aug 11 18:20:09 PDT 2022
+A course was added to the course room offered Courses Thu Aug 11 18:20:09 PDT 2022
+A course was added to the course room offered Courses Thu Aug 11 18:20:09 PDT 2022
+A course was added to the course room offered Courses Thu Aug 11 18:20:09 PDT 2022
+A course was added to the course room offered Courses Thu Aug 11 18:20:09 PDT 2022
+A course was added to the course room offered Courses Thu Aug 11 18:20:15 PDT 2022
+A course was added to the course room student's course room Thu Aug 11 18:20:15 PDT 2022
+A course was added to the course room student's course room Thu Aug 11 18:20:15 PDT 2022
+A course was added to the course room student's course room Thu Aug 11 18:20:15 PDT 2022
+A course was added to the course room student's course room Thu Aug 11 18:20:15 PDT 2022
+A maintenance request was submitted to the maintenanceRequestRoom Thu Aug 11 18:20:15 PDT 2022
+A maintenance request was submitted to the maintenanceRequestRoom Thu Aug 11 18:20:15 PDT 2022
+A maintenance request was submitted to the maintenanceRequestRoom Thu Aug 11 18:20:15 PDT 2022
+A maintenance request was submitted to the maintenanceRequestRoom